mingfang/terraform-provider-k8s/site/k8s_admissionregistration_k8s_io_v1beta1_validating_webhook_configuration/README.md

 ######  TypeInt

 TimeoutSeconds specifies the timeout for this webhook.
 After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
 The timeout value must be between 1 and 30 seconds.
+Default to 30 seconds.or this webhook.
+After the timeout passes, the webhook call will be ignored or the API call will fail based on the failure policy.
+The timeout value must be between 1 and 30 seconds.
 Default to 30 seconds. resources this rule applies to.

 For example: 'pods' means pods. 'pods/log' means the log subresource of pods. '*' means all resources, but not subresources. 'pods/*' means all subresources of pods. '*/scale' means all scale subresources. '*/*' means all resources and their subresources.